entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 52. Dorsal spine of anterior median dorsal plate: absent (0); present (1).
 > Zhu (1996), Character 19; Jia *et al.* (2010), Character 39; Pan *et al.* (2018), Character 19; Wang and Zhu (2018), Character 52; Plax and Lukševičs (2023), Character 52; Luo *et al*.
 (2025), Character 52.

+> - Dorsal median spine in *Ningxialepis* and *Kirgisolepis* is formed by the AMD and PMD plates, whereas that in *Jiangxilepis*, *Byssacanthus* and *Stegolepis* is only formed by the AMD plate.
+> - This character can be reformulated into two characters: dorsal median spine of trunk shield, and the composition of doral median spine (AMD plate vs AMD and PMD plates).

 > - The coding of *Zhujielepis* is .
 > - The coding of *Yangfanyu* is .